310mc/https-310mc.github.io-tl/source/_posts/sweet_halloween/sweet_home_p2.md

 {% endbubble %}

 {% bubble Midori %}
-Ah, welcome back Shinkai-senpai… Don’t walk around outside for too long…
+Ah, welcome back, Shinkai-senpai… Don’t walk around outside for too long…

 Well, you were only strolling around the school, so I guess nothing bad would have happened to you, anyway…
 {% endbubble %}